FabienDufoulon/FabienDufoulon.github.io/_pages/cv.markdown

 permalink : /cv/
 ---

-A more detailed version of my CV is available [here](../assets/cv.pdf).
+[]: # (A more detailed version of my CV is available [here](../assets/cv.pdf).)

 ## Short CV

+* Since November 2021: Postdoc at the University of Houston, Houston, Texas, USA.
-* Since November 2019: Postdoc at the Technion, Haifa, Israel.
+* 2019-2021: Postdoc at the Technion, Haifa, Israel.
 * 2016-2019: PhD in computer science, Université Paris-Saclay, Orsay, France.
 * 2013-2016: Engineering degree with computer science major, CentraleSupélec, Gif-sur-Yvette, France.
 * 2011-2013: Undergraduate intensive course in mathematics and physics, Lycée Stanislas, Paris, France.